-Landowners requiring notification or under tree and brush agreements are shown in Section 2.3 and 2.4 of the attached checklists.
-Any remaining landowners will be contacted (letters, personal contact, door hangers, etc.) by BPA before and during the project.
+Landowners will be contacted (letters, personal contact, door hangers, etc.) by BPA before and during the project.
 Any input received will be incorporated into the prescription/cut sheets.

 3. Identify natural resources and any mitigation.

 Section 3 of the attached checklist identifies the natural resources present in the area of the proposed work.
 The following cites resources found along with applicable mitigation measures: